 If you want to meet and build a relationship with the people looking after your child, speak to the caseworker and tell them you would like them to arrange a meeting.

-What are some ideas to make contact better for my kids and me?
+What are some ideas to make family time better for my kids and me?

 No matter how long your child is in care there are things you can do to make it better.
 These are some ideas that parents have found helpful.
 Some of these things you can do without much fuss.
 Other things you can suggest to the agency and /or DCJ.

 It is OK to bring gifts but try to keep them simple.
 What your kids need most is you.

 Suggest other ways of having meaningful contact such as using social media, phone calls, texting and emails.

 Suggest to the agency or DCJ that your child join you for important family events such as weddings and birthday parties.